mvolkmann/blog/src/dart.md

 passed when they are called.
 Using generics often reduces code duplication.

-The collection classes make use of this.
+The collection classes, described next, make use of this.
 For example, when creating a `List`, the type of the elements it can hold are specific using generics.
 The following are equivalent: